Technician in blue uniform servicing a wall-mounted air conditioner.

 Air conditioning type

 Your choice of air conditioning type may also affect installation costs.
 Let’s start with the most common one—central air conditioning.
-It distributes consistent cool air around the house through a series of ducts.
-Prices for this air conditioning system type range from $3,332 to $10,000, which can be quite steep because it involves additional intricate ductwork.
+It distributes cool air evenly throughout the house via a series of ducts.
+Central air conditioning typically costs around $3,500 to $9,000 when existing ductwork is usable.
+A new installation requiring ductwork may cost approximately $8,000 to $15,000 or more.

 Below is a breakdown of prices for installing an AC unit based on type:

 Fortunately, you can still find inexpensive ones like evaporative coolers and window or wall units.
-Evaporative coolers cost quite more than window or wall units but are more affordable than other air conditioning types.
-Like central air conditioners, they require additional ductwork, but evaporator coolers have fewer components, so their installation process is less labor-intensive.
+Evaporative coolers cost more than window or wall units but are more affordable than other types of air conditioning.
+Like central air conditioners, they require additional ductwork, but because evaporator coolers have fewer components, their installation is less labor-intensive.

 Here’s a price guide for budget-friendly air conditioning systems in the US: